temporal-sa/oai-temporal-wealth-management/README.md

 poetry run python src/oai_supervisor/main.py
 ```

 You can ask for your beneficiaries or investment accounts.
-In either case, you will be prompted to enter in an account ID which at this time can be anyting
+In either case, you will be prompted to enter in an account ID which at this time can be anything